Substantive News and General Interest

 These periodicals may be quite attractive in appearance, although some are in newspaper format in their printed versions.
 Articles are often illustrated, generally with photographs.

-News and general interest periodicals sometimes cite sources, though more often do not.
+News and general interest periodicals rarely cite sources.

 Articles may be written by a member of the editorial staff, a scholar or a free lance writer.
 The author information is called a byline in news sources.